 The superintendent may develop procedures for safely addressing qualifying types of mass protests by students, including walk-ins and walk-outs.
 Walk-ins occur when students leave their learning environments during school hours and gather in a group or groups with the purpose of promoting a belief or beliefs.
-Walk-outs occur when students leave their learning environments during school hours and gather in a group or groups off district property with the purpose of promoting a belief or beliefs.
+Walk-outs occur when students leave their learning environments during school hours and gather in a group or groups of promoting a belief or beliefs.